What is potassium?

-Potassium is a mineral salt and is also referred to as an electrolyte.
+Potassium is a chemical element.
+It's a mineral salt, also referred to as an electrolyte.
 Electrolytes are capable of conducting electricity.

 Why do we need potassium for running and other sports?

 Some of the electrolytes needed for bodily functions include potassium K+, sodium Na+, magnesium Mg2+, chloride Cl- and sodium bicarbonate NaHCO3.
 Together, these electrolytes support nerves, muscles, pH and fluid balance, and the production of energy, among other things.

 Electrolytes help us to train and perform well in sports, so we need to keep them in balance.
 If we are deficient in any of the electrolytes it can lead to muscle cramping – particulary in the legs – side stitches, or stomach cramps.
 While running we lose some electrolytes through our sweat – in particular potassium and sodium.

 Potassium allows nutrients and fluids to pass through the membranes of cells, which enables our cells to contract the muscles.
 Potassium plays a special part in helping the nerve cells to function properly and helps the body hold on to calcium.
 Research shows us that potassium loss as a result of extreme training conditions may adversely effect blood flow, muscle function and energy storage.

 Which drinks would keep potassium / electrolytes in balance?

 My suggestion is that you experiment with different electrolyte supplements as well as keeping your diet as healthy as possible.
 In an ideal world I personally would of course like to avoid taking supplements and get everything I need from my fruits and vegetables and other foods.
 Unfortunately, I have not mastered this art yet and I don't always buy organic products, so I use supplements too.
 This is also practical when I find myself too busy to prepare anything at home.